PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Numerical Results

-\textbf{Example 2}.
-In this example, we successfully estimated up to six selected parameters \( V_{\mathrm{bb}} \), \( V_{\mathrm{bm}} \), \( V_{\mathrm{ccsf}} \), \( V_{\mathrm{scsf}} \), \( fu_{\mathrm{bb}} \), and \( \lambda_{\mathrm{ccsf}} \) though any other parameter set could also be estimated.
-However, selecting a large number of parameters comes at the cost of increased \textit{computational expense}.
-Based on the conclusion of Example 1, the selected activation function is tanh with Glorot normal initializer for initial weight and bias generator.
-The number of neuron per layer and the number of layers are 50 and 6 respectively.
-We found that $\lambda_{IC}=(1, 1, 1, 1)$, $\lambda_{ODE} = (2, 2, 2, 2)$, and $\lambda_{Data}=(3, 3, 3, 3)$ yielded the best results in our experiments.
-Then we trained the network for 5 million iterations, which took 54977.47 seconds to complete.
+From Table (\ref{tab:4}) we found that there are several occasions that the error (total loss) is of the magnitude of $10^{-2}$ after 10000 iterations.
+Among these cases we selected "tanh" activation function with Glorot normal initializer for initial weight and bias generator.
+The selected neural network archtechchor contains 6 layers and 50 neurons per layers since this selection shows the closer approximation to the reference parameter values as summarized in the Table (\ref{tab:4a}) after 10000 iterations.

+To further improve the solution we then trained the network for 5 million iterations, which took 54977.47 seconds to complete.
 After training the model with adam's optimizer with the learning rate of 0.0001 we further train the model with Limited-memory Broyden-Fletcher-Goldfarb-Shanno optimizer for further smoothness and the best model is found at the 5000018 iteration with total loss of $1.23e-05$.
-As evidence in Table (\ref{tab:5}) it can be seen that the parameters \( V_{\mathrm{bb}} \), \( V_{\mathrm{bm}} \), \( V_{\mathrm{ccsf}} \) and \( V_{\mathrm{scsf}} \) were trained with very high accuracy.
+As evidence in Table (\ref{tab:6}) it can be seen that the parameters \( V_{\mathrm{bb}} \), \( V_{\mathrm{bm}} \), \( V_{\mathrm{ccsf}} \) and \( V_{\mathrm{scsf}} \) were trained with very high accuracy.
 The estimated parameter values of \( fu_{\mathrm{bb}} \), and \( \lambda_{\mathrm{ccsf}}\) are physiologically acceptable and accurate enough.
 However, based on the level of accuracy that we expect the model can be further trained.